 F340.03.10-3800-1#archive tar /create crashinfo-archive.tar crashinfo:

-There may be some situations where you see a several members in a stack reloading during boot up after the stack election process takes place.
-If a reloaded switch believes itself to be the active then this can often lead to a stack merge event and will enter into a boot loop state.
-In this situation, it may be advisable to ask the customer:
+There can be some situations where you see a several members in a stack reload during boot up after the stack election process takes place.
+If a reloaded switch believes itself to be the active then this can often lead to a stack merge event and can enter into a boot loop state.
+In this situation, it can be advisable to ask the Cisco client:

-Manually creating system reports requires ‘service internal’ to be enabled.
-This will write a system report as a text file which can be done per switch basis.
+A manually created system reports requires service internal to be enabled.
+This writes a system report as a text file which can be done per switch basis.

 3800-1#conf t